 - What partnerships will set the company up for the greatest level of success from the standpoint of therapy combinations, pricing and market share opportunities?

-- How should your immuno-oncology product be positioned and marketed: as an “ingredient” brand, “add-on” or as a “booster drug” to an existing therapy?
-Or perhaps the best strategy is to pursue “market leader” or “key backbone” therapy depending on the micro-niche selected, number of competitors in the market and the relationship to the “first to market” position.
+- How should your immuno-oncology product be positioned and marketed: as an “ingredient” brand, “add-on,” or as a “booster drug” to an existing therapy?
+Or perhaps the best strategy is to pursue “market leader” or “key backbone” therapy depending on the micro-niche selected, the number of competitors in the market, and the relationship to the “first to market” position.

 - How should your immuno-oncology product be positioned from a clinical practice and treatment algorithm standpoint?
 Does the market require clearer treatment guidelines or is a consensus document required?

 - How should the patient voice be incorporated into your clinical and marketing plans for this immuno-oncologic?